-CREATING A VIBRANT ECONOMY Table A.24 VE6 - CENTRE BOUNDARIES Reasons for Alternatives Considered , vibrant centres which offer local choice for shoppin htres and retain and consolidate focus for local ever Options Option 1 Define centre boundaries Option 2 Rely on boundaries defined in BMAP Option 3 Reply on the SPPS Summary Define the spatial extent of centre boundaries for all district, local and commercial nodes on arterial routes.
+CREATING A VIBRANT ECONOMY Table A.24 VE6 - CENTRE BOUNDARIES Reasons for Alternatives Considered The RDS recognises the importance of accessible, vibrant centres which offer local choice for shopping, social activity and recreation.
+SPPS states that the LDP should define the spatial extent of centres and retain and consolidate focus for local everyday shopping.
+Options Option 1 Define centre boundaries Option 2 Rely on boundaries defined in BMAP Option 3 Reply on the SPPS Summary Define the spatial extent of centre boundaries for all district, local and commercial nodes on arterial routes.
 Seeks to retain and consolidate focus for everyday shopping, and allows the focus to be on managing the balance of uses.
 Follow existing BMAP boundaries as defined in 2015.
 Follows the SPPS requirement to identify a hierarchy of Centres, town, district and local centres but excludes commercial nodes.
 Social Effects Significant positive effects: Reducing deprivation and creating a more inclusive society, by redefining the spatial extent of the boundaries to accommodate economic growth over the plan period and ensuring better access to jobs, services and facilities Minor negative effects: Lacks flexibility and may not therefore create the economic growth required to reduce deprivation levels in disadvantaged areas No significant effects Economic Effects Significant positive effects: A flexible approach supports the economic development of Belfast as the regional economic driver, and access to employment opportunities No significant effects No significant effects Environmental Effects Minor positive effects: Protect and enhance open space and natural green space, bringing disused land/brownfield sites and buildings back into use.
 Encourages more sustainable travel by focusing development in defined centres and commercial nodes on arterial routes with ease of access Minor positive effects: Protect and enhance open space and natural green space, bringing disused land/brownfield sites and buildings back into use.
 Encourages more sustainable travel by focusing development in defined centres and commercial nodes on arterial routes with ease of access No significant effects Reasons for Selecting Preferred Option Option 1 allows the focus to be on managing the balance of uses within centres as per SPPS.
 It provides greater clarity on the type of uses that will be allowed and where, particularly how retail and non-retail, including community facilities make up and contribute to a centre's role and function.
 It will help strengthen existing centres by redefining the spatial extent to maximise growth, addressing those that are underperforming or overtrading.
 Timescale of Impact No timescales noted.
-Mitigation or enhancement SA Objective 1, 2, 5 & 6, 7: Ensure the LDP allow SA Objective 19: Incorporate requirement for SU vs for sufficient growth when defining the boundarie DS technology (where appropriate). s to match planned level of economic growth.
+Mitigation or enhancement SA Objective 1, 2, 5 & 6, 7: Ensure the LDP allow SA Objective 19: Incorporate requirement for SU ws for sufficient growth when defining the boundaried DS technology (where appropriate). s to match planned level of economic growth.